Simple Compact Monotone Tree Drawings: Conclusion and Open Problems

 The next strategy explains how to change the embedding of $T_1$ in order to place the path from the gravity root $r^\prime$ of $T_1$ to $r$ on the x-axis and to the left of $r^\prime$.

 \begin{strategy} In $T_1$, place each vertex in the path from the gravity root $r^\prime$ of $T_1$ to $r$ as the last child of its parent.
-In that way, Strategy~\ref{strategy_main:angle} (which is employed by Algorithm~\ref{algo:2_quadrants}) assigns each vertex from $r^\prime$ to $r$ angle-ranges in the from of $\left< \theta_1, \pi \right>$.
-Moreover, each edge in the path from the gravity root $r^\prime$ of $T_1$ to $r$ lies on the $X$-axis, that is, it is assigned slope $\pi$. \end{strategy}
+In that way, \Cref{strategy_main:angle} (which is employed by \Cref{algo:2_quadrants}) assigns each vertex from $r^\prime$ to $r$ angle-ranges in the from of $\left< \theta_1, \pi \right>$.
+Moreover, assign slope $\pi$ to each edge in the path.
+In that way, the whole path from the gravity root $r^\prime$ of $T_1$ to $r$ is drawn on the $X$-axis. \end{strategy}

-Observe, that when we apply Strategy~\ref{strategy:mod} and draw the tree based on Algorithm~\ref{algo:2_quadrants}, Theorem~\ref{thm:2Q_algo_gridSize} which bounds the drawing area still holds.
+Observe that, when we apply \Cref{strategy:mod} and draw tree $T_1$ based on \Cref{algo:2_quadrants}, \Cref{thm:2Q_algo_gridSize} which bounds the drawing area still holds.
 This is due to the facts that (i) each edge $e$ that connects a vertex $u$ (on the path from $r^\prime$ to $r$) to its child with slope $slope(e) = \pi$ is drawn at the boundary of the the angle-range of $u$, and (ii) the length of such an edge $e$ is 1, i.e., the least length possible.
-Of course, the drawing remains monotone as the following lemma indicates.
+Of course, the drawing remains monotone and planar as the following lemma indicates.